nhscymru/website/content/posts/2019-03-28-medications.md

 * we do not yet know the *best* way to valuably use technology to improve our work here.
 We only need to consider the widely discussed ['alert fatigue'](https://psnet.ahrq.gov/primers/primer/28/alert-fatigue) to recognise the importance of ensuring that we use technology to build a *learning* culture of continuous improvement.
 * we need to be very cautious unless this is this a 'solved problem', for which the answers are well-understood, and the market providing solutions which have become commodities and essentially substitutable.
 * do we really think that medications can be handled by a standalone application on behalf of all others?
 How are we going to add analytics and integration with other sources of information (e.g how do we solve "send an alert if there if there is a problem with blood monitoring results for patients on methotrexate")
+* in short, are we going to impede innovation and ongoing improvement?

 And what about the purported benefits to safety and training?
-Surely adopting a single system means that less training will be necessary?

-* we can define wider standards for display and workflow relating to drugs (e.g. show full names and no abbreviations for dose timings) without impeding innovation (but note design is likely to be quite different for small mobile devices compared to a desktop display).
+* we can mitigate these issues by defining standards for display and workflow relating to drugs (e.g. show full names and no abbreviations for dose timings) without impeding innovation (and recognise that design is likely to be quite different for small mobile devices compared to a desktop display).

 The biggest issue with the 'seductive single system solution' is that embedding another application, with its own user interface, business logic, data models and storage, results in a potential combinatorial explosion of different systems which need to be integrated point-to-point to support processes and workflow.
-It is, quite simply, bad engineering and bad architecture.

 ## Simplifying complexity

-The trouble is, I think this work is *really difficult* and if we get it wrong, errors in medication are *dangerous*.

 The answer is, I think, to simplify and break down our work.